InstrumentBox/Network/Sources/Web/Web.docc/Response/ConvertResponse.md

 }
 ```

-The data to be converted can be accessed via `response.body`
+The data to be converted can be accessed via `response.body`.